Tuition & Fees

 Supplemental Fee

-A supplemental fee is charged to all students enrolling in post-high school courses at LTC.
-This fee provides access to the LTC Fitness Center and supports co-curricular activities and programming, including leadership programs, clubs and associations, and the Student Life Office.
+A supplemental fee is charged to all students enrolling in post-high school courses at Lakeshore.
+This fee provides access to the Lakeshore Fitness Center and supports co-curricular activities and programming, including leadership programs, clubs and associations, and the Student Life Office.

 Textbooks & Class Materials